What Yet Another Government Shutdown Could Mean for DC - Washingtonian

 I’m a fed.
 What will happen to me?

+Here’s a comprehensive guide to your pay.
 The Office of Management and Budget keeps agencies’ contingency plans on this web page.
 At the Department of Transportation, for example, air traffic control, St. Lawrence Seaway operations, and operations of component agencies like the National Highway Traffic Safety Administration and the Federal Highway Administration will continue—though the people doing those jobs and most of the other ones mentioned in this article are unlikely to get paid until after a shutdown ends.
 Training of new air traffic controllers will cease, as will random drug testing of non-safety personnel and inspector general investigations.

 I’m planning to visit DC over the holidays.
 Will I be able to go to the museums?

 The Smithsonian’s plan is to use prior-year appropriations to stay open as long as possible.
-When that money is gone, the museums will close, and only employees who perform certain activities will be excepted: People responsible for the care of animals at the zoo, for instance, people who keep the buildings and collections secure, and people engaged in ongoing laboratory experiments.
+This year, that means December 26, the Smithsonian says.
+(Museums and the National Zoo will be closed on December 25, as usual.)
+After that date, only employees who perform certain activities will be excepted: People responsible for the care of animals at the zoo, for instance, people who keep the buildings and collections secure, and people engaged in ongoing laboratory experiments.
 And yes, the pandas’ planned debut will likely be delayed.

 What about national parks?